shea-parkes/emacs-config/README.md

   - `""` is the default register.  `"+` is the system clipboard. `"0` is the last yank.
     - Prefix commands (e.g. yank/paste) to manually specify a registry.
   - `SPC n +`/`SPC n -` to increment/decrement a number (Vim uses `C-a` `C-x`)
+  - Set a mark with an `m` prefix.
+Jump back to it with a back-tick prefix.

 | Key | Vim Operator |
 | :-- | :----------- |